Use the Edit – Find function located in the browser to search within this document.

 Monthly benefit pay

 Generally, pay associated with your regular work schedule and rate of pay.
-Except for SeaRiver fleet employees, regular work schedule and rate of pay do not include temporary job assignments, regardless of how long an employee has filled a temporary job assignment.
-For SeaRiver fleet employees, the rate of pay is that used for pay purposes as of month end.
+Regular work schedule and rate of pay do not include temporary job assignments, regardless of how long an employee has filled a temporary job assignment.

 This amount will be adjusted as follows:

-1. If you are a regular employee who is not a SeaRiver fleet employee and either (a) classified in your employer’s payroll system as not exempt from the application of the overtime rules under the U.S. Fair Labor Standards Act, or (b) covered under your employer’s First-Line Supervisor program, the value based on your regular work schedule and rate of pay will be increased by 20%.
+1. If you are a regular employee and either (a) classified in your employer’s payroll system as not exempt from the application of the overtime rules under the U.S. Fair Labor Standards Act, or (b) covered under your employer’s First-Line Supervisor program, the value based on your regular work schedule and rate of pay will be increased by 20%.

-2. If you are a non-regular employee, SeaRiver fleet employee or other regular employee not described in paragraph (1) above, your monthly benefit pay is the amount based on your regular work schedule and rate of pay.
+2. If you are a non-regular employee, or other regular employee not described in paragraph (1) above, your monthly benefit pay is the amount based on your regular work schedule and rate of pay.

 Non-industrial disability